• Home

 The Cormorant Beach House on Isabela, Galapagos

-The room was small but comfortable (all you can ask for $73/night on the beach) and we were just so happy to be off the boat.
-We had a glass of wine on our new deck and then walked down the street into the tiny, sleepy town of Puerto Villamil for dinner.
+The room is small but comfortable (all you can ask for $73/night on the beach) and we are just so happy to be off the boat.
+We have a glass of wine on our new deck and then walk down the street to the sleepy town of Puerto Villamil for dinner.

-The next morning the sun made an appearance again for only the second time since we’d arrived.
+The next morning the sun makes an appearance again for only the second time since we arrived.
 Hooray!

-She’d just come from Isabela that morning and said that since they’d had so much rain in the past few days the volcano trails were muddy and slick and everyone who’d done them the day before said it was terrible.
+She’d just come from Isabela and said volcano trails were muddy and slick from all the rain the past few days.
+Everyone who hiked it yesterday said it was terrible.

 Time to pivot!

-Luckily, there were plenty of areas around the main town easily reachable on foot so that’s how we decided to spend our day.
+Luckily, there are plenty of areas around the main town easily reachable on foot so that’s how we decide to spend our day.

 The beachfront town of Puerto Villamil is backed by a lagoon with flamingos and marine iguanas.
 A boardwalk allows access through the lagoon and leads to the island’s giant tortoise breeding center (all the main islands have one).

-After some quality time watching the flamingos and again gingerly stepping over iguanas trying to block our path on the boardwalk, we spent some time at the tortoise center.
+We spend some quality time watching the flamingos.
+And then again roll the dice by gingerly stepping over iguanas blocking our path on the boardwalk.
+Then we head over to the tortoise center.

 Flamingos, Puerto Villamil, Galapagos